Ocean Engineering Graduate Programs

 Master of Science in Ocean Engineering

 The Master of Science in Ocean Engineering is offered jointly with the Physical Ocean Science and Engineering Program (POSE) in the College of Earth, Ocean and Environment and Earth Studies.
-Students may matriculate through either the College of Engineering or the College of Earth, Ocean and Environment and Earth Studies and may choose a thesis advisor from either program.
+Students may matriculate through either the College of Engineering or the College of Earth, Ocean and Environment and may choose a thesis advisor from either program.

 The Master of Science in Ocean Engineering degree program is aimed at providing graduate students with advanced technical training in ocean science and engineering for positions in the public and private sectors and for matriculating into PhD programs.
 The program requires a minimum of 30 credit hours, which includes 6 thesis credits and dependent research.
 Students shall defend their thesis in an open oral examination chaired by the advisor.